jvieroe/dyadicdist/README.md

 ## Working example: US cities

-Below, I describe some of the key features of `dyadicdis`.
+Below, I describe some of the key features of `dyadicdist`.
 Let’s use some data on the 100 largest US cities as a working example\!

 ``` r